-1. The results of the Committee's deliberations and selection will be announced in the Anthropology Section Business Meeting.
+- 1. The results of the Committee's deliberations and selection will be announced in the Anthropology Section Business Meeting. - 2.
+The following year, the recipient receives a plaque at the annual Anthropology Section Business Meeting and acknowledgment at the Academy Business Meeting.

-- 2. The following year, the recipient receives a crystal award at the annual Anthropology Section Business Meeting. - II.
-The Anthropology Section's student research award honors Dr. J. Lawrence Angel, an anatomy professor and later Curator of Physical Anthropology at the Smithsonian Institution's National Museum of Natural History from 1962 until his death in 1986.
-During that time, Dr. Angel consulted for the FBI and numerous other law enforcement agencies on forensic cases involving more than 500 people, in addition to his innovative bioarchaeological research in Greece, Turkey, and Cyprus.
-The first J. Lawrence Angel Forensic Anthropology Student Paper Award was bestowed in 1988 for a paper presented at the 1987 AAFS conference.
-The J. Lawrence Angel Forensic Anthropology Student Paper Award is awarded each year to the Anthropology Section student or students who present the best paper at the annual conference.
+II.
+The J. Lawrence Angel Forensic Anthropology Student Paper Award is awarded each year to the Anthropology Section student or students who present the best paper at the annual meeting.
 The award consists of an official certificate and a monetary prize set by the section chair and is presented to the lead author.
 Selection is made by a committee whose chair is appointed by the Anthropology Section Chair.
 The committee consists of a minimum of two (2) Anthropology Section members (at any level) in addition to the Award Committee Chair.

 - 1. Only students who are matriculated in an anthropology program at the time of the paper submission are eligible for the competition.
-In case of multiple authors, all authors must satisfy this requirement. - 2.
-Students (including all co-authors of a paper) must hold membership in the Anthropology Section of the AAFS at the time the scientific presentation is given.
+In case of multiple authors, all authors must satisfy this requirement. - Students (including all co-authors of a paper) must hold membership in the Anthropology Section of the American Academy of Forensic Sciences at the time the scientific presentation is given.
 Students who do not hold membership at the time of abstract submission must submit an application for membership concurrently with their abstract submission. - 3.
 The author(s) of the presentation must be a student(s) as defined above.
 Papers or posters co-authored by faculty or other non-students are not eligible under any circumstance.